List of association football clubs playing in the league of another country: United Kingdom

 As a result of the history of football in the United Kingdom, the United Kingdom has four FIFA member countries instead of one.
 Therefore, clubs that play outside what would be regarded as their 'home country' are included.

+Clubs from Bermuda are included in the Americas section of the article.

 Akrotiri and Dhekelia

 Clubs based in Akrotiri and Dhekelia play in the league system of Cyprus.